cazala/synaptic/README.md

 Synaptic is a javascript neural network library for **node.js** and the **browser**, its generalized algorithm is architecture-free, so you can build and train basically any type of first order or even [second order neural network](http://en.wikipedia.org/wiki/Recurrent_neural_network#Second_Order_Recurrent_Neural_Network) architectures.

-This library includes a few built-in architectures like [multilayer perceptrons](http://en.wikipedia.org/wiki/Multilayer_perceptron), [multilayer long-short term memory](http://en.wikipedia.org/wiki/Long_short_term_memory) networks (LSTM) or [liquid state machines](http://en.wikipedia.org/wiki/Liquid_state_machine), and a trainer capable of training any given network, which includes built-in training tasks/tests like solving an XOR, completing a Distracted Sequence Recall task or an [Embedded Reber Grammar](http://www.willamette.edu/~gorr/classes/cs449/reber.html) test, so you can easily test and compare the performance of different architectures.
+This library includes a few built-in architectures like [multilayer perceptrons](http://en.wikipedia.org/wiki/Multilayer_perceptron), [multilayer long-short term memory](http://en.wikipedia.org/wiki/Long_short_term_memory) networks (LSTM), [liquid state machines](http://en.wikipedia.org/wiki/Liquid_state_machine) or [Hopfield](http://en.wikipedia.org/wiki/Hopfield_network) networks, and a trainer capable of training any given network, which includes built-in training tasks/tests like solving an XOR, completing a Distracted Sequence Recall task or an [Embedded Reber Grammar](http://www.willamette.edu/~gorr/classes/cs449/reber.html) test, so you can easily test and compare the performance of different architectures.

 The algorithm implemented by this library has been taken from Derek D. Monner's paper: